 - Identify where the breach, if any, occurred.

 - Identify who is responsible for the breach (if any)

 - Confirm an appropriate level of remedial action to be applied.

-If the investigation confirms that malpractice or maladministration has taken place we will consider what action to take in order to:
+If the investigation confirms that malpractice or maladministration has taken place, we will consider what action to take to:

-- Minimize the risk to the integrity of certification now and in the future.
+- Minimise the risk to the integrity of certification now and in the future.

 - Maintain public confidence in the delivery and awarding of qualifications.